armendgashi/automated-routine/README.md

 ### GETIP

-Shell script that prints out only the IP of your chosen Network Interface and copies it on your. clipboard
+Shell script that prints out only the IP of your chosen Network Interface and copies it on your clipboard.

 ```
 chmod a+x getip.sh